Evaluating the Role of Standardized Tests in Today's Education System

 Not all students have the same resources to prepare for these tests.
 Wealthier families often afford private tutors or prep courses, giving their children a distinct advantage.

-Stat: Students from higher-income families score, on average, 300 points higher on the SAT compared to their low-income peers (College Board, 2022).
+On average, students from higher-income families score 300 points higher on the SAT than their low-income peers (College Board, 2022).

 Emerging Alternatives to Standardized Testing